TEENworks participants learn critical employment skills in a supportive, hands-on environment.

 The Goodman Community Center’s Good Works Community Catering is made possible by youth in the culinary career pathway.
 These students work alongside culinary professionals to develop skills in a commercial kitchen setting.
 They learn safe food handling techniques, as well as the history and science behind a variety of foods.
 Students in the culinary program also assist in our Fritz Food Pantry.

-TEENworks participants who enroll in the Seed to Table Preservation team work with food from the very early stages – learning gardening and harvesting skills – through the prep and preservation process.
-They learn safe food handling techniques, the science behind preservation and proper packaging and labeling of foods.
-These teens are also responsible for walking shareholders through each month’s basket, which teaches them valuable customer service skills.
+TEENworks participants on the CSA team work together to create a variety of handmade foods and products for a monthly CSA share available to our community.
+Teens learn safe food handling techniques and proper packaging and labeling of foods and products.
+They are also responsible for walking shareholders through each month’s basket, which teaches them valuable customer service skills.

 All teen employees must complete an employment training series before scheduling shifts.
 We typically do three trainings during the school year (fall, winter and spring) and two trainings in the summer.